newt239/ginga-ui/README.md

 ### Frameworks

-- React 18
+- React 18 or later
-- Next.js 13 or Next.js 14 with App Router (not supported with Next.js 15)
+- Next.js 13 or later (Recommended to use with App Router)
+- React Router v7
 - React with Vite

 ### Browsers